seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/2-100/README.md

 ###### ASIA9

 - 9. [ASIA, note 9] Due to difficulties with listing transcontinental countries, Russia is included in the Asia category, but not the Europe category (even though its capital city and most of its population is in Europe) as the majority of Russia lies in Asia.

+###### ASIA10

+- 10. [ASIA, note 10] Recognized by most countries as part of the country Georgia.
+Russia invaded Georgia in 2008 and set up the breakaway state of South Ossetia.

 </details> <!-- End of Asia reference section !-->